yzslab/gaussian-splatting-lightning/README.md

   * Take a look at <a href="#221-taming-3dgs">Taming 3DGS (2.21.)</a> for further acceleration

 ### 2.3.
 Use <a href="https://github.com/nerfstudio-project/gsplat">nerfstudio-project/gsplat</a>
-Make sure that command `which nvcc` can produce output, or gsplat will be disabled automatically.

 ```bash
 python main.py fit \
     --config configs/gsplat.yaml \